How to Use a Menstrual Cup

 Using Your Menstrual Cup

 Now that you’ve had a crash course on menstrual cups, it’s time to learn how to use your new cup.
-There is a little bit of a learning curve, but once you’ve got your routine down, you’ll find you’re menstrual to be comfortable and convenient as opposed to tampons or pads.
+There is a little bit of a learning curve, but once you’ve got your routine down, you’ll find your menstrual cup to be comfortable and convenient as opposed to tampons or pads.

 How to Insert Your Menstrual Cup